Sukikui/PTI-LDM-VAE/scripts/README.md

 **Notes:**

 - For VAE training, only `edente/` folder is required
-- For LDM training, both `edente/` and `dente/` folders are required
+- For LDM training, both folders are required with matching filenames
-- Image names must match between folders for paired training
+- Images must be TIF format, float32, single channel

 ______________________________________________________________________